RicoRodriges/OpenClaw-ts/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `dist` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!